VulLink: A Dynamic Open-Access Vulnerability Graph Database for Cybersecurity Data Mining: Introduction

 \section{Introduction}

-The increasing prevalence of software vulnerabilities poses significant threats to modern information systems, leading to frequent data breaches, financial losses, and infrastructure disruptions \citep{yin2022cybersecurity}.
-Recent incidents underscore the severity of this issue: the MOVEit breach in 2023 compromised data from more than 93 million individuals in critical sectors \citep{moveit2023}, and cyberattacks on Australian superannuation providers in 2025 led to extensive data theft and financial damages \citep{ausSuper2025}.
-Concurrently, the volume of disclosed vulnerabilities has surged, with over 48,000 CVEs published in 2025 alone, an increase of 20\% over the previous year\footnote{\url{https://www.cvedetails.com}}.
+The increasing prevalence of software vulnerabilities poses significant threats to modern information systems, leading to data breaches, financial losses, and infrastructure disruptions \cite{yin2022cybersecurity}.
+Recent incidents illustrate the severity of this problem.
+The MOVEit breach in 2023 compromised data from more than 93 million individuals across critical sectors \cite{moveit2023}, while cyberattacks on Australian superannuation providers in 2025 caused extensive data theft and financial damage \cite{ausSuper2025}.
+At the same time, the volume of disclosed vulnerabilities continues to rise, with over 48,000 CVEs published in 2025 alone, an increase of 20\% over the previous year\footnote{ \url{https://www.cvedetails.com}}.

-To manage this growing threat landscape, public vulnerability repositories such as the National Vulnerability Database (NVD)\footnote{\url{https://nvd.nist.gov}}, Common Vulnerabilities and Exposures (CVE)\footnote{\url{https://cve.mitre.org}}, Common Weakness Enumeration (CWE)\footnote{\url{https://cwe.mitre.org}}, Exploit Database (EDB)\footnote{\url{https://www.exploit-db.com}}, and CVE Details\footnote{\url{https://www.cvedetails.com}} provide standardized identifiers and structured metadata for vulnerability management.
-However, these platforms primarily use traditional relational databases, storing vulnerabilities as isolated records.
-Consequently, these repositories lack native support to represent complex relationships such as shared weaknesses, co-exploitation pathways, and software dependency chains, which are crucial for comprehensive vulnerability risk analysis \citep{sun2023CVEChainReasoning}.
-As a result, researchers and practitioners often spend substantial effort manually preprocessing, normalizing, and merging data from multiple sources before they can perform meaningful analyzes.
-A recent industry survey revealed that 37\% of organizations struggle with remediation due to fragmented vulnerability intelligence \citep{swimlane2025}.
-Academic findings echo this challenge: Geras and Schreck \citep{geras2024bigbeast} report widespread gaps in traceability and consistency across cyber threat intelligence (CTI) artifacts.
+To support vulnerability management, public repositories such as the National Vulnerability Database (NVD)\footnote{\url{https://nvd.nist.gov}}, Common Vulnerabilities and Exposures (CVE)\footnote{\url{https://cve.mitre.org}}, Common Weakness Enumeration (CWE)\footnote{\url{https://cwe.mitre.org}}, Exploit Database (EDB)\footnote{\url{https://www.exploit-db.com}}, and CVE Details\footnotemark[1] provide complementary information, including standardized identifiers, severity scores, weakness categories, exploit records, affected-product information, and external references.
+However, these repositories are typically maintained as independent, record-centric sources rather than as a unified relational layer across vulnerability entities.
+As a result, important cross-source connections among vulnerabilities, weaknesses, exploits, products, vendors, and references are not always explicit or directly queryable, limiting the analysis of shared weaknesses, co-exploitation pathways, and software dependency chains for vulnerability risk assessment~\cite{sun2023CVEChainReasoning}.
+This fragmentation is also observed in practice, where 37\% of organizations report difficulties in remediation due to fragmented vulnerability intelligence \cite{swimlane2025}.
+Academic studies similarly report traceability and consistency gaps across cyber threat intelligence artifacts \cite{geras2024bigbeast}.